 This structure is great in concept.
 I have participated in several smaller conferences with 5 to 10 scholars using this format, and it was really successful, generating a lot of conversations (not to mention, edited collections).

-To get more research depth, how about an amped up roundtable, with 5-7 papers, of 10 minutes each?
-There would be no commentator, just questions from the audience in the abundant time left over in the session.
+7-10 people, 3 minutes each.
+No commentator, just questions from the audience in the abundant time left over in the session.

-This could work particularly well with a group that has worked on an edited collection together, or with scholars representing wildly divergent approaches to a field of study.
-The success of such a format would rest on a very talented interviewer, someone agile enough to respond to unexpected answers, to fend off anyone who might tend to grandstand or mansplain, and to transition gracefully to the role of moderator once the audience has the opportunity to ask questions.
+The success of this format rests on a very talented moderator, someone agile enough to respond to unexpected answers, to fend off anyone who might tend to grandstand or mansplain, and to transition gracefully to the role of moderator once the audience has the opportunity to ask questions.

 These are just a few ideas.
 What other panel formats have you seen in action, or have you daydreamed about, as you shift uncomfortably in those conference room chairs?

 Consider how easy it would be to enact these changes.
 We would all still convene at the bar afterward, of course.
 Not because we’re bored out of our minds — but because we are there to toast one another’s great ideas, well articulated, and vigorously discussed.